AkilaJayani/Getting-and-Cleaning-Data-Course-Project/README.md

 * Download should be set to FALSE if the data set is already residing in a subdirectory of the working directory.
 If set to TRUE the code will download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Unzip_file should be set to FALSE if the data is already extracted from the zip file

+i.e. if the raw data is already extracted in a subdirectory called "./data/UCI HAR Dataset" of the working directory, variables "Download" and "Unzip_file" should be both set to FALSE.

 The transformations performed by the script is described in CodeBook.md